 Koji Fuse, Associate Professor; Ph.D., University of Texas at Austin.
 Public relations; mass communication theory; critical/cultural theory; research methods; public opinion; persuasion; managerial/organizational communication; business communication and cross-cultural communication.

-James Mueller, Professor; Ph.D., University of Texas at Austin.
-Reporting; media history; public relations.
+James E. Mueller, Professor; Ph.D., University of Texas at Austin.
+Media history; mass communication; political communication; international media.

 General Academic Building, Room 207